Posts Tagged With: chicken

 THIRD LAYER – CHICKEN BREAST (Above rice)

 While at the bottom sauce is baking and the rice is cooking, cut each chicken breast into 12 pieces.
 Add chicken and vegetable oil to non-stick frying pan.
 Sauté chicken on high heat for 10 minutes or until it starts to brown.
 Stir occasionally.
-Put chicken breasts on top of the SECOND LAYER of rice when all three layers are done.
+Put chicken breasts on top of the SECOND LAYER of rice when all 3 layers are done.
 (Resist the temptation to drive to KFC.)
+Set aside,

 FOURTH LAYER – TOP SAUCE (Above chicken breast)

 Dice onion.
 Add creamed spinach, milk, Swiss cheese, onion, Dijon mustard, thyme, coriander, poultry spice, and ⅛ teaspoon salt to medium casserole dish.
 Bake for 25 minutes at 375 degrees.
 Remove and set aside.
+Put sauce on top of the THIRD LAYER of chicken breast when all 4 layers are done.

 FIFTH LAYER – BREAD CRUMBS AND CHEESE (Above top sauce)